pu2clr/SI4735/README.md

 ## SI4735 Arduino Library Features

 This library uses the I²C communication protocol and implements most of the functions offered by Si47XX (BROADCAST AM / FM / SW / LW RADIO RECEIVER) IC family from Silicon Labs.
 This library also has primitive functions that make it easier for you to implement commands that may not have been implemented yet.
 See [setProperty, getProperty sendCommand, getCommandResponse and getStatusResponse](https://pu2clr.github.io/SI4735/extras/apidoc/html/group__group10.html) functions and also [How to customize PU2CLR Arduino Library](https://pu2clr.github.io/SI4735/#customizing-pu2clr-arduino-library).
 It is worth noting, however, that this library is constantly improving.
 Check the API documentation before implementing a new function.
-It is likely that your demand is already implemented.
+It is likely that your function is already implemented.
 [See the API documentation for this library](https://pu2clr.github.io/SI4735/extras/apidoc/html/). __The main features of this library are listed below__.

 1. Open Source.
 It is free.
 You can use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software.
 See [MIT License](https://pu2clr.github.io/SI4735/#mit-license) to know more.
 2. Built based on [AN332 SI47XX PROGRAMMING GUIDE (REV 1.0)](https://web.engr.oregonstate.edu/~traylor/ece473/data_sheets/AN332.pdf) and __AN332 REV 0.8 UNIVERSAL PROGRAMMING GUIDE AMENDMENT FOR SI4735-D60 SSB AND NBFM PATCHES__;
 3. C++ Language and Object-oriented programming.
 You can easily extend the SI4735 class by adding more functionalities.
 See [Customizing PU2CLR Arduino Library](https://pu2clr.github.io/SI4735/#customizing-pu2clr-arduino-library);
 4. Available on Arduino IDE (via Manage Libraries).
 Easy to install and use.
 See [Library Installation](https://pu2clr.github.io/SI4735/#library-installation);
 5. Cross-platform.
-You can compile and run this library on most of board available on Arduino IDE (Examples: ATtiny85, boards based on ATmega328 and ATmega-32u4, ATmega2560, ARM Cortex, STM32, Arduino DUE, ESP32 and more).
+You can compile and run this library on most of boards supported by the Arduino IDE (Examples: ATtiny85, boards based on ATmega328 and ATmega-32u4, ATmega2560, ARM Cortex, STM32, Arduino DUE, ESP32 and more).
 See [Boards where this library has been successfully tested](https://pu2clr.github.io/SI4735/#boards-where-this-library-has-been-successfully-tested);
 6. Simplifies projects based on SI4735;
 7. __I²C communication protocol__ and Automatic I²C bus address detection;
 8. [More than __120__ functions implemented](https://pu2clr.github.io/SI4735/extras/apidoc/html/).
 You can customize almost every feature available on Si47XX family;